Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Conclusion

 Zero Trust is a cultural and architectural change, not a purchase.
-Well implemented, it drastically reduces the blast radius of incidents and adapts better to distributed-work and cloud reality.
+Well implemented, it drastically reduces the blast radius of incidents and adapts better to the reality of distributed work and cloud.
 Poorly implemented — buying a product and declaring victory — it just adds friction without improving protection.
 Start with the principle most impactful in your context, measure, and advance incrementally.